HPS masthead

 Q

-My husband and I are thinking of getting a satellite dish (Direct TV) for a TV, Internet, long-distance phone package.
+My husband and I are thinking of getting a satellite dish (DirectTV) for a TV, internet, long-distance phone package.
 We have a four-year-old daughter—hence my particular concern.
-I understand from your Web site that there is no problem with the dishes that simply receive a signal.
-Question 3103 states that there is some emission that occurs when using the Internet through a satellite dish, but that it is safe.
-Since the question was posted in 2003, I'm wondering if there is any new information that can be added to this answer or that complicates the issue.
+I understand from your website that there is no problem with the dishes that simply receive a signal.
+Has there been any new information recently that can be added or that complicates this issue.

-I want to know if what we're thinking of buying will have any harmful effects, as we use the Internet every day as it is.
+I want to know if what we're thinking of buying will have any harmful effects, as we use the internet every day as it is.
 Thank you very much for your reply.

 A